-There are hundreds of meditation caves, monasteries, and stupas related to Buddhism all over the country.
+There are hundreds of monasteries and stupas related to Buddhism all over the country.
 Besides, one can also find meditation caves of Guru Rimpoche, Milarepa, Naropa, and Tilopa.
 Likewise, the Maratika cave of Halesi and Namobuddha are the two most important Buddhist pilgrimage sites outside Kathmandu.
-Similarly, Lumbini, the birthplace of Lord Buddha is in Nepal.
+Similarly, Lumbini is the birthplace of Lord Buddha in Nepal.

-From Kathmandu, we head to Lumbini, the birthplace of Lord Buddha.
+From Kathmandu, we head towards Lumbini, the birthplace of Lord Buddha.
 Lumbini is the major highlight of this tour.
-In the same way, in Lumbini, we visit various monasteries named after different countries.
-Furthermore, we visit the historical Maya Devi Temple, and the Ashokan pillar.
-Along with the fascination of visiting such places, this tour gives one an opportunity to expand spirituality, provides feelings of peace, tranquility, and harmony.
+Similarly, in Lumbini, we visit various monasteries named after different countries.
+Furthermore, we visit the historical Maya Devi Temple and the Ashokan pillar.
+Along with the fascination of visiting such places, this tour allows one to expand spirituality, provides feelings of peace, tranquility, and harmony.

 Day 1: Arrival in Kathmandu

 Upon arrival at the airport, meet and transfer to the hotel.
 In the evening, you have the option to stroll around Thamel and the local streets of Kathmandu.
 Welcome dinner in the evening with a typical Nepali cultural program.
 Overnight in Kathmandu.

 Day 2: Explore Kathmandu-Drive to Namobuddha